Henry Alsberg: Travels in Russia

 The following year, Alsberg accompanied the Bolshevik delegation to the Russo-Polish peace talks in Riga, and he wrote about the signing of the armistice.
-J. Edgar Hoover received voluminous reports on Alsberg due to his involvement with the Bolsheviks, his friendship with Goldman and Berkman, and because he was a Jew.
+J. Edgar Hoover, head of the newly formed Bureau of Investigation (now the FBI), received voluminous reports on Alsberg due to his involvement with the Bolsheviks, his friendship with Goldman and Berkman, and because he was a Jew.
 Alsberg continued his association with and work for the JDC, working in Italy with refugees.

 In Feb 1921, Alsberg returned to Russia.
-He was in Moscow during the Kronstadt Rebellion, an event which brought him to condemn the Bolshevik regime in the article "Russia: Smoked Glass vs. Rose-Tint" in The Nation; Max Eastman responded in The Liberator, calling it "journalistic emotionalizing" and declaring Alsberg was "a petit-bourgeois liberal".
+He was in Moscow during the Kronstadt rebellion, an event which brought him to condemn the Bolshevik regime in the article "Russia: Smoked Glass vs. Rose-Tint" in The Nation.
+American Max Eastman responded in The Liberator, calling it "journalistic emotionalizing" and declaring Alsberg was "a petit-bourgeois liberal".
 Alsberg's article was reprinted in New York Call and reported on the front page of the New York Tribune.
 In all, Alsberg made six trips to Russia, carrying some $10,000 in cash to distribute to Jews in need.
-In one village, when they heard that soldiers were approaching, village elders dressed Alsberg in an old coat and skullcap as a disguise and he escaped on a ferry to Rumania while the soldiers' bullets missed their target.
+In one village, when they heard that soldiers were approaching, village elders dressed Alsberg in an old coat and skullcap as a disguise; he escaped on a ferry to Rumania while the soldiers' bullets missed their target.

-Alsberg left Russia for Germany in May 1921, then in September went to Mexico to observe and write about the presidency of Álvaro Obregón following the Mexican Revolution.
-His articles accused the U.S. State Department of "putting into effect a private and unofficial imperialism of its own in Latin America" — accusations which were debated in major newspapers across the U.S. After the famine of 1921, the JDC sent Alsberg back to Russia to help set up trade schools and agricultural colonies for Jewish families.
+Alsberg left Russia for Germany in May 1921.
+In September he went to Mexico to observe and write about the presidency of Álvaro Obregón following the Mexican Revolution.
+His articles accused the U.S. State Department of "putting into effect a private and unofficial imperialism of its own in Latin America" – accusations which were debated in major newspapers across the U.S. After the famine of 1921, the JDC sent Alsberg back to Russia to help set up trade schools and agricultural colonies for Jewish families.